Royal Lao Navy: Headgear

 Laotian Navy Officers and Petty Officers initially received a service peaked cap copied after the French M1927 pattern (Casquette d'officier Mle 1927) in both Navy blue and white summer top versions with a black lacquered leather peak and gold cord chinstrap, to wear with the Beige-Khaki service dress and the white high-collared full dress uniforms, respectively, and later with the Navy blue overseas service uniform.
-The peaked caps were worn with a gold wreathed fouled anchor embroidered on black, set on a black round-shaped background patch based on the standard French Navy cap badge.
-After September 1961, the MRL replaced the earlier wreathed fouled anchor badge with a gilt metal cap badge featuring a anchor superimposed on a spinning Buddhist "Wheel of Law" (Chakra) whose design recalled a circular saw.
+The peaked caps were worn with a gold wreathed foul anchor embroidered on black, set on a black round-shaped background patch based on the standard French Navy cap badge.
+After September 1961, the MRL adopted a new service peaked cap with flat crown slightly raised at the front – similar to that worn by U.S. Navy officers – and replaced the earlier wreathed foul anchor badge with a gilt metal cap badge featuring an anchor superimposed on a spinning Buddhist "Wheel of Law" (Chakra) whose design recalled a circular saw.
+The new MRL service peaked cap came in both khaki, Navy blue, and white versions, with a gold cord chinstrap and plain black leather peak for petty officers whereas Junior officers' caps had gold embroidered flame decoration on the black leather peak and a gold braid chinstrap.
 French M1946 and M1957 light khaki sidecaps (Bonnet de police de toile kaki clair Mle 1946 and Bonnet de police de toile kaki clair Mle 1957) were also worn by all-ranks.
-A French-style Navy blue Sailor cap (Bachi) with a distinctive scarlet red pompom on top and an inscribed black silk ribbon (tally) tied around the base bearing the 'MRL' title in Lao script, was worn with both the Beige-Khaki and Navy blue overseas service uniforms by enlisted personnel.
+A French-style Navy blue Sailor cap (Bachi) with a distinctive scarlet red and white oval Cockade on top and an inscribed black silk ribbon (tally) tied around the base bearing the "MRL" title in Lao script, was worn with both the Beige-Khaki and Navy blue overseas service uniforms by enlisted personnel.